chetanthere/LTV_Calculation/README.md

 Events are new customer, customer updates, site_visit, image_upload and order.

 Methods are
-Ingest(e,D) : Stores event e in data structure D
+Ingest(e,D) : Stores event e in data structure D.

-TopxSimpleLTVCutomers(x,D) : Returns top x customers with highest LTV in D
+TopxSimpleLTVCutomers(x,D) : Returns top x customers with highest LTV in D.

 Data structure is python dictionary which has one entry for each customer and of the form below